 The exercise goes like this:

 - Lay down on your back on a firm surface

 - Bend both knees and place your arms in a 90 degrees angle

 - Now rotate your knees to one side

 - Rotate as far as you can but keep both shoulders on the ground

 - Repeat this five times for both sides

-You can also find the exercise on the video below.
+You can also find the exercise on this video.

 Repeat this exercise twice a day.
 You will probably notice that one side goes more natural than the other one.

 Lower back pain exercise 2: Increase the extension of your lower back